 Several methods exist for programming modern PLCs.
 The most intuitive is Ladder Diagram programming (LD).
 This programming method uses symbols that resemble the coil/contact schematic diagram symbols used to document electromechanical hard-wired ladder logic.
 Ladder Diagram programming is easy for someone with limited programming background to understand and can quickly implement simple sequential control functions.
-LD programming becomes cumbersome when a project required more advanced functions, such as robot motion control.
+LD programming becomes cumbersome when a project required more advanced functions, such as the control on robotic arms.